About Us

 2021

-Singer-songwriter David Gray becomes Curlew Action’s first patron, and the charity takes on a large number of ambassadors from all over the UK.
+Singer-songwriter David Gray becomes Curlew Action’s first patron.
+The charity takes on a large number of ambassadors from all over the UK to promote Curlew Action's work in their own circles.

 2022